varnish/hitch/README.md

    changeset--0.1, 0.2, etc.  These tags mark a particular release of `stud` that has seen heavy testing and several weeks of production stability.
 Conservative users are advised to use a tag.
- * `stud` has optional builds that utilize shared memory-based SSL contexts to keep a session cache between many child processes.
-The use of these builds can dramatically speed up SSL handshakes on many-core deployments.
+ * `stud` has an optional build that utilizes shared memory-based SSL contexts and UDP peer communication to keep a session cache between many child processes running on many machines.
+The use of this build can dramatically speed up SSL handshakes on many-core and/or clustered deployments.
    However, it's important to acknowledge the inevitable theoretical security tradeoffs associated with the use of this (substantially more complex) binary.
 Therefore, the deeply paranoid are advised to use